AsahiLinux/docs/Feature-Support.md

 ## Common features
 These features are common to all Apple Silicon devices with the M1 (T8103) SoC.

+Note that: you can hard adjust the brightness in asahi by setting it in macos first.

 | Feature | Support |
 |---------|---------|
 | Bringup | 5.13 |